-- clearly contributes to creating societal value and value for the MissionGreenFuels partnership - describes clearly the direction towards the Danish 2030 and/or 2050 climate goals, i.e. total time horizon and investment need for the potential CO2 reduction and long-term plan for the proposed solution - contributes to maturing the entire Danish value chain - clearly describes how the project fits into the EU legal framework - can be scaled internationally - contributes to CO2 reduction, job creation in Denmark and export potential - contribute to lowering overall system costs in the production, distribution, and utilization of green fuels.
+- Contributes to creating societal value and value for the MissionGreenFuels partnership. - Describes clearly the direction towards the Danish 2030 and/or 2050 climate goals, i.e. total time horizon and investment need for the potential CO2 reduction and long-term plan for the proposed solution. - Contributes to maturing the entire Danish value chain - Clearly describes how the project fits into the EU legal framework - Scalable internationally - Contributes to CO2 reduction, job creation in Denmark and export potential - Contributes to lowering overall system costs in the production, distribution, and utilization of green fuels.